anthoeknee/antifennel/README.md

 Early returns will compile to very ugly Fennel code, but they should be correct.

-Multiple values can be set, but only if the keys are static.
+Multiple value assignment doesn't work if setting table keys that aren't static.
 For instance, this is OK:

     tbl.field1.q, x = "QUEUE", 13